nhsconnect/gpconnect-messaging/pages/integration/integration_illustrated.md

 | 6   | The **Registered practice GP system** picks up the message from the `/IN` directory and updates the GP system.
 This is likely to be done through raising a workflow task containing the message contents. |

-## Example 2: Integrate with Spine to send an Online Consultation Report as a document to a non-GP practice organisation ##
+## Example 2: Integrate with Spine to send an Online Consultation Report as a document to an alternative care provider##

 The following diagram illustrates the systems involved, and their responsibilities, in sending the Online Consultation Report document: